binoyPeries/docs-choreo-dev/en/docs/monitoring-and-insights/alerts-overview.md

     !!! tip
         The list includes all available options.
 If there are multiple metrics, you can select the required metric.
 If there is only one metric to choose, that metric is selected by default, and the field is disabled.

-12. In the **Threshold** field, specify the threshold in milliseconds.
+12. In the **Threshold** field, specify the threshold according to the given metric.

     !!! info
-        When the 95th percentile of the selected metric exceeds the threshold provided here, alerts are triggered.
+        When the selected metric exceeds the threshold provided, alerts are triggered.

-13. In the **Emails** field, specify the list of emails that should be notified when the alert is added.
+13. In the **Emails** field, specify the list of emails that should be notified when the alert is triggered.

     !!! note
         When adding an email, enter the required email and press enter to add it.

 14. In the **Advanced Configurations** dropdown, you can select the **Period**, the duration which the metric value must remain above the threshold
-15. You can alse see an **Explanation** window, telling what kind of an alert will generate based on your alert configurations.
+15. You can also see an **Explanation** window, showing the kind of an alert will generate based on your alert configurations.
 16. Click **Create**.

-17. Once an alert is successfully added, the alert will be listed in the **Configure Alerts** pane where all the alerts created so far for that component.
+17. Once an alert is successfully added, the alert will be listed in the **Configure Alerts** pane alongside all existing alerts for the component.

 18. Each alert can be **edited**, **removed** and **disabled** or **enabled** via this pane.